Human trafficking in Bulgaria: Protection (2010)

-Prevention
+Prevention (2010)

 The Bulgarian government demonstrated significant progress in its efforts to prevent trafficking during the reporting period.
 The local government in Varna, in partnership with an employment agency and the local university, organized a prevention campaign that educated students about forced labor titled “Where Are You Traveling?”
 The National Commission for Combating Trafficking in Human Beings provided information to more than 350 students about human trafficking and organized an essay and art contest for students to share and discuss their impressions of human trafficking; the Commission presented 50 awards for anti-trafficking illustrations and 30 awards for essays during this contest.
 The government also demonstrated efforts to reduce demand for commercial sex acts and to combat child sex tourism.
 For example, in 2009, the government convicted one foreigner for traveling to Varna to have sex with children and sentenced him to 66 months’ imprisonment; one Bulgarian national was also convicted and sentenced to nine months’ imprisonment for procuring the children.
 During the reporting period, 14 clients of children in prostitution were prosecuted and convicted and sentenced to up to three years’ imprisonment.

 After putting forth increased efforts against human trafficking, Bulgaria was upgraded by the US Department of State to the positive Tier 2 list in 2018 after three consecutive years in the unsatisfactory Tier 2 watch list.